 - Who should I see if I want dental implants?

-Dental implant therapy should always be directed by a properly trained restorative dentist; prosthodontists receive extensive training and clinical experience with restorative dental implant therapy as part of their specialty training.
+Dental implant therapy should always be directed by a properly trained restorative dentist such as a Prosthodontist.
+Prosthodontists receive extensive training and clinical experience with restorative dental implant therapy as part of their specialty training.
 Many of the possible complications with dental implant therapy can be prevented and avoided with proper preparation and planning.
-By doing so, tooth replacement therapy with dental implants may achieve the best possible long term success, function, and esthetics.
+By doing so, tooth replacement therapy with dental implants may achieve the best possible long term success, function, and aesthetics.
 Proper planning should be completed as soon as possible when considering dental implant therapy.
-When possible, planning should be accomplished prior to the loss of your tooth or teeth.
-Early planning will allow for preservation of jaw bone, decreased delays in treatment, and better long term success of the implant.
+When possible, planning should be accomplished prior to the loss of your tooth/teeth.
+Early planning will allow for preservation of the jaw bone, decreased delays in treatment, and better long term success of the implant.

-- Once a tooth is lost the jaw bone quickly begins to atrophy.
-The longer jaw bone is missing a tooth or teeth the greater the bone atrophy.
-If dental implant therapy is desired later on it often more difficult and expensive due to a need to develop adequate bone for dental implant therapy.
+Once a tooth is lost, the jaw bone quickly begins to atrophy.
+The longer a jaw bone is missing a tooth/teeth, the greater the bone atrophy.
+If dental implant therapy is desired later on, it is often more difficult and expensive due to the need to develop adequate bone for dental implant therapy.

-In most cases dental implant success is greater than 95% successful.
+In most cases, dental implant success is greater than 95%!

-Dental implants are one of, if not the greatest innovation in dental therapy.
-The concept of dental implant treatment has been around for hundreds of years.
-However, modern dental implant therapy was developed in the late 1950’s by a Swedish Orthopedic surgeon by the name of Per-Ingvar Brånemark.
+Dental implants are one of (if not the greatest) innovation in dental therapy.
+The concept of dental implant treatment has been around for hundreds of years, however, modern dental implant therapy was developed in the late 1950’s by a Swedish Orthopedic surgeon by the name of Per-Ingvar Brånemark.
 His work with bone marrow circulation lead to the development of the titanium root replacement cylinders that we use today.
-Dental research and literature suggests modern dental implant therapy has a success rate of greater than 94%.
+Dental research and literature suggests modern dental implant therapy has a success rate of greater than 95%.

 - Are there any contraindications regarding dental implant therapy?

 There are few contraindications for dental therapy.
 Some potential contraindications may be severe systemic disease, a compromised immune system, uncontrolled diabetes, previous radiation therapy to your jaws, history of IV bisphosphonate medication, or extreme lack of jaw bone.
-Often, these conditions and situations when planned properly may not be absolute contra-indications for dental implant therapy.
-It is important for you and your dentist to review your health to determine if dental implant therapy is right for you.
+When planned properly, these conditions and situations may not be indications for dental implant therapy.
+It is important for you and your dentist to review your health in order to determine if dental implant therapy is right for you.